Dr. Yvette Stupart is a clinical counselor and educator. She gives insights on how to experience emotional health and relational well-being.

 Other signs common of PTSD in children include sleep problems, nightmares, exaggerated startle response, panic, and immature or regressed behavior,

-Summary of Contributing Factors and Effects of Childhood Trauma
+Contributing Factors and Effects of Childhood Trauma

 Violent and unsafe environment